Quantum particles timed as they tunnel through a solid

 - Quantum particles can tunnel through seemingly impassable barriers, popping up on the other side.

-- Quantum tunneling is not a new discovery, but there's a lot that's unknown about it.
+- Quantum tunneling is not a new discovery, but there's a lot that scientists don't know.

 - By super-cooling rubidium particles, researchers use their spinning as a magnetic timer.